Kimberly King, FNTP, MS Microbiology

-My journey to becoming a Certified Nutritional Therapy Practitioner (NTP) has been a winding road.
+My journey to becoming a certified Functional Nutritional Therapy Practitioner (FNTP) has been a winding road.
 Like many of you, I started having a variety of health issues and while I was working on myself, my youngest daughter started having issues too.
 Luckily, none of my or hers were life-threatening or chronic, but I was worried they were going to become that way if we didn’t do something to stop the downward slide we were on.

 - I was overweight and it bothered me.
 I had changed my diet to more whole foods and walked and was able to lose quite a bit of weight.
 I kept it off for two years and then it all slowly came back even though I hadn’t changed anything.
 What was I doing wrong???

 - One day my doctor wanted to start me on Synthroid as my thyroid tests came back showing my T4 levels were border line low.
 Now I was very concerned.
 I did not want to take a pill for the rest of my life.
 Why was this happening??

 - I was afraid of getting diabetes as my mother passed away from complications from her diabetes at age 62 and my father-in-law passed away from his out-of-control diabetes a year after her.
 A test for insulin resistance showed I was border line and at risk.
 Yikes!

 - I wasn’t just tired all the time, I also couldn’t get up in the mornings and I was losing my passion for life.
 It was such a lot of work to get up and then deal with the kids.
 What could I do to have more energy?